MultiQC/MultiQC/docs/modules/clusterflow.md

 (given a basic knowledge of the command line), and it's simplicity makes it great for low to medium throughput analyses.

-The MultiQC module for Cluster Flow parses `*_clusterflow.txt` run logs and finds commands executed by modules.
-These are saved in `multiqc_data/multiqc_clusterflow.txt` and consensus commands are shown in the report.
+The MultiQC module for Cluster Flow parses `*_clusterflow.txt` logs and finds consensus commands executed by modules in each pipeline run.

+The Cluster Flow `*.run` files are also parsed and pipeline information shown (some basic statistics plus the pipeline steps / params used).